-Just like when we take bath, we remove dead skin cells and other pollutants from our skin, shatkarma works on cleaning inside of our body.
+Just like when we take bath, we remove dead skin cells and other pollutants from our skin, shatkarma works on cleaning the inside of our body.

 Shatkarma are discussed both in Gheranda Samhita & Hatha Pradipika.
-The prominently mentioned in Gheranda Samhita as first step.
-In Gherand Samhita, the human body ( including mind) is mentioned as Ghata.
+The prominently mentioned in Gheranda Samhita as the first step.
+In Gherand Samhita, the human body ( including the mind) is mentioned as Ghata.
 And thus the process of cleansing the body and mind is mentioned as ghata shuddhi.

 Note: You must have heard the word Shat Kriyas too.
-This is Hindi translation of the Sanskrit word shatkarma.
+This is the Hindi translation of the Sanskrit word shatkarma.
 Karma, when translated to Hindi, becomes kriya.

 An important thing to note here is that the sequence of ShatKarmas are mentioned differently in both hatha pradipika and gheranda samhita.
 Hence I have mentioned both of them separately.

 Shatkarma as mentioned in classical texts: